curl/everything-curl/libcurl-http-auth.md

 # HTTP authentication

-libcurl supports a wide varity of HTTP authentication schemes.
+libcurl supports a wide variety of HTTP authentication schemes.

 Note that this way of authentication is different than the otherwise widely used scheme on the web today where authentication is performed by a HTTP POST